rbowsley/lamplighthelp/source/9-1-0_Opening_a_new_linked_case.markdown

 ![Completing a {{Linked Case}}](9.1.0c.png)

 - You may have additional options which you can choose.
-These may be ones that you fill in at the start, or you may come back to them later or when you are closing the {{linked case}}.
-For example, in the shot above, we have an 'On completion' drop-down list which would only be filled in at the end.
+You may come back to edit some of these later or when you are closing the {{linked case}}.
+For example, in the shot above, we have an 'On completion' drop-down list as we were closing the {{linked case}}.
-- Complete any which are relevent.
+- Complete any which are relevent now.
 - You can also make any notes about the {{linked case}} in the '{{linked case}} description'.
 - Once you have completed the details, use the save button to save the {{linked case}}.